Introducing Vesto and its Technology

 Vesto’s Service Architecture

 So how do these three tiers of Vesto’s infrastructure work together?
-They collectively enable Vesto’s Service Architecture, which provides for the on and off-ramping of crypto and ﬁat currencies by known entities, which can then have their deposited crypto assets leveraged for DeFi yield investment in a cross-chain transaction workﬂow that provides higher performance and scaling while reducing transaction costs.
+They collectively enable Vesto’s Service Architecture, which provides for the on- and off-ramping of crypto and ﬁat currencies by known entities, which can then have their deposited crypto assets leveraged to generate investment yields in a cross-chain transaction workﬂow that provides higher performance and scaling while reducing transaction costs.
 The architectural design below shows the services and workﬂow paths provided through the Vesto platform, including cross-chain transactions and seamless integration with partner services.
 Vesto’s Service Architecture has many unique attributes, from the generation of VTokens across blockchain protocols, the minting of other ERC-20 tokens, and invoking best-of-breed crypto services.

 Use Cases for Leveraging Vesto’s Platform

-Vesto’s architecture has been designed from the ground up to provide a secure, highly performant, scalable, transparent and low-cost platform that can fulﬁll a broad array of use cases.
-Most prominent among the uses of the Vesto platform revolve around ﬁnancial services, providing an impressive set of beneﬁts to almost every industry vertical and use case utilizing Vesto’s platform.
-Consistent with Vesto’s guiding principle of being inclusive, Vesto’s ﬁnancial services use cases are designed to support clients ranging from large multi-national businesses, banks, Neo Banks and ﬁnancial institutions to retail businesses, and the healthcare, art and real estate industries and more.
-Central to this guiding principle is Vesto’s commitment to democratize access to the power of blockchain technology and cryptocurrency for everyone.
-Vesto’s platform enables extension of the consumer banking and Neo Bank industry to also serve the large number of underserved or unbanked people around the world.
+Vesto’s architecture has been designed from the ground up to provide a secure, highly performant, scalable, transparent, and low-cost platform that can fulﬁll a broad array of use cases.
+The most prominent uses of the Vesto platform revolve around ﬁnancial services, providing an impressive set of beneﬁts to almost every industry vertical and possible use case.
+Consistent with Vesto’s guiding principle of being inclusive, Vesto’s ﬁnancial services use cases are designed to support customers ranging from large multinational businesses, banks, Neo Banks and ﬁnancial institutions to retail businesses, and the healthcare, art and real estate industries and more.
+Central to this guiding principle of inclusiveness is Vesto’s commitment to democratize access to the power of blockchain technology and cryptocurrency for everyone.
+Vesto’s platform enables extension of the consumer banking, Neo Bank and FinTech industry to also serve the large number of underserved or unbanked people around the world.

 VESTO INDUSTRY VERTICALS AND USE CASES

-- Large and Multi-National Businesses: Enables full access to the world- wide crypto ecosystem, including fast, low cost movement of assets and payment processing across borders, high DeFi yields enhancing balance sheets and asset management options, the ability to tokenize and market a wide range of previously illiquid assets, and to manage vendors and materials through smart contracts.
+- Large and Multinational Businesses: Enables full access to the worldwide blockchain and crypto ecosystem, including fast, low cost movement of assets, payment processing across borders, currency exchange and hedging, high yielding CeFi and DeFi investment options, the ability to tokenize and market previously illiquid assets, and to use NFTs and smart contracts in supply chain management.

-Most importantly, all these beneﬁts come with the security and peace-of-mind made possible by Vesto’s proprietary Multisig vWallet protocol, KYC, KYB and KYT screening, encrypted on-chain processing, and account insurance.
-Vesto has eliminated the risks of lost private keys through its cold storage recovery process and has eliminated the headaches many have had trying to transact with cryptocurrency by making all our client and user interfaces user friendly and intuitive.
+Most importantly, all these beneﬁts come with the security and peace of mind made possible by Vesto’s proprietary Multisig VWallet protocol, KYC, KYB and AML screening, and encrypted on-chain processing.
+Vesto has eliminated the risks of lost private keys through its encrypted customer controlled key recovery process, and has eliminated the headaches many have had trying to transact with cryptocurrency by making all our customer and end-user interfaces user friendly and intuitive.
 Anyone with a mobile phone and internet access can now have the power of the most advanced institutional traders and investors in their hands at any time of day or night.
-Lastly, Vesto’s AWS cloud-based client and partner interfaces and integration support make on-boarding of clients, users and partners an easy process; and our best-of-breed partnering strategy assures clients always have access to the best state-of-the-art technology.
+Lastly, Vesto’s AWS cloud-based client and partner interfaces and integration support make onboarding of customers, their end-users, and new partners an easy process; and our best-of-breed partnering strategy assures customers always have access to the best state-of-the-art technology.

-- 2vWallet is Vesto’s proprietary non-custodial smart wallet which can hold a wide range of digital assets.
+- 1vWallet is Vesto’s proprietary non-custodial smart wallet which can hold a wide range of digital assets.
 While Vesto provides custodial governance, multi-sig access controls and administrative services, users own their vWallet accounts and retain unique private keys, giving them sole control over their assets